CMC Research Institutes Welcomes Stephen Lougheed As President And CEO

 On behalf of the board and team at CMC Research Institutes, Dan Zilnik is pleased to welcome Stephen Lougheed as President and CEO of the company.

 Stephen was most recently Interim Executive Director of the Alberta Biodiversity Monitoring Institute and was formerly the Board Chair.
-As President and CEO of Alberta Innovates, he transformed a recently merged group of diverse programs and entities into a single organization with a unified culture.
+As President and CEO of Alberta Innovates – Technology Futures, he transformed the recently merged group of diverse programs and entities into an organization with a unified culture.

 The architect of several successful award-winning business and innovation initiatives, Lougheed is well-known for his strategic vison, business expertise, and proven ability to facilitate partnerships.
 He is especially skilled at the development of unique shared services initiatives crossing business and government customers.